 A track record and the ability to remain an objective, independent third-party interim who is prepared to challenge the status quo while at the same time clearly shows an understanding, empathy and (short-term but absolute) commitment to the organisation and the team; also somebody who can articulate what success looked like in previous roles (i.e. outcomes) rather than just listing job description-type functions (i.e. outputs).
 Moving from role to role and organisation to organisation regularly means that relationship skills are incredibly important along with the ability build trust quickly at all levels

-For more information about this article, or to speak to Stacey about your recruiting needs or interim HR jobs in London or Nationwide, contact her on 02072696334 or firstname.lastname@example.org
+For more information about this article, or to speak to Richard about your recruiting needs or interim HR jobs in London or Nationwide, contact him on 02072696353 or firstname.lastname@example.org.